sictweb/bti425-2020/graded-work/assign1.md

 ### Reminder about academic honesty

-You must comply with the College’s academic honesty policy.
+You must comply with the College's academic honesty policy.
 Although you may interact and collaborate with others, you must submit your own work.

-When you are ready to submit your work, you will copy some of the code in your project to plain text files, so that the My.Seneca/Blackboard “SafeAssign” tool can do its job.
+When you are ready to submit your work, you will copy some of the code in your project to plain text files, so that the My.Seneca/Blackboard "SafeAssign" tool can do its job.
 The next section will tell you which files to copy.

 SafeAssign compares your work with that of other current and past students, and with existing works on the web.
 It uses techniques that are difficult to defeat.
 The overall goal is to identify copied work.